I Dropped the Ball... What Do I Do Now?

 good luck Colleen!
 I bought the host special for my host in January just so i could close it out in time for January triple points. :) It was worth it for me!!

-1. How do I clean up the mess after dropping the ball?
+How can I regain my customers' trust after dropping the ball?

 Similar Pampered Chef Threads